codebox168/display_ads/README.md

 }
 ```

-#### Display banner ads
+### Display Banner Ads

-The method below returns a widget, so you can use it in a Flutter widget.
+The method below returns a widget, so you can use it in a Flutter widget tree to display banner ads.

 ```dart
 DisplayAds.instance.bannerAd();
 ```

-#### Display interstitial ads
+### Display Interstitial Ads

-The method below will open interstitial ads, so you can call it whenever you want to display interstitial ads.
+The method below will open interstitial ads.
+Call it whenever you want to display interstitial ads.

+**Parameters:**

+- `beforeStart`: `VoidCallback?` (optional) - A callback function that executes before displaying the interstitial ads.
+- `gapInSecond`: `int` (optional, default: 0) - Specifies the time gap (in seconds) between displaying interstitial ads.

 ```dart
 DisplayAds.instance.loadInterstitialAds();
 ```

-#### Display App open ads
+### Display App Open Ads

-The method below will open App open ads, so you can call it whenever you want to display App open ads.
+The method below will open app open ads.
+Call it whenever you want to display app open ads.

+**Parameters:**

+- `beforeStart`: `VoidCallback?` (optional) - A callback function that executes before displaying the app open ads.
+- `gapInSecond`: `int` (optional, default: 0) - Specifies the time gap (in seconds) between displaying app open ads.

 ```dart
 DisplayAds.instance.loadAppOpenAds();
 ```

-#### Display Rewarded ads
+### Display Rewarded Ads

-The method below will open Rewarded ads, so you can call it whenever you want to display Rewarded ads.
+The method below will open rewarded ads.
+Call it whenever you want to display rewarded ads.

+**Parameters:**

+- `beforeStart`: `VoidCallback?` (optional) - A callback function that executes before displaying the rewarded ads.
+- `gapInSecond`: `int` (optional, default: 0) - Specifies the time gap (in seconds) between displaying rewarded ads.
+- `onUserEarnedReward`: `VoidCallback?` (optional) - A callback function that executes when the user finishes watching a full ad and earns a reward.

 ```dart
 DisplayAds.instance.loadRewardedAds();